 - Presence in chimneys, although sometimes by accident

 - Bites or scratches that can lead to potentially fatal diseases

 Are Bats Actually Dangerous?

 Bats are not inherently dangerous, but like all wildlife animals, they are best left to their natural habitats.
-The relocation and removal process is also best left to professionals, as bats may bite if threatened.
+The relocation and removal process is also best left to a professional bat exterminator, as bats may bite if threatened.
 If you are finding signs of bat presence on your property, if you spot one, or if you want to know how to get rid of bats from your attic and chimney, please call our Wildlife X Team® Fort Worth at 817.857.4803 today.
-We can help you solve your bat problems, now and for good!
+We can help you solve your bat removal problems, now and for good

 Damage That Bats Do to Your Home or Building

 Watching bats flutter about at dusk is one of the most fascinating sights in nature.
 And we are even more pleased to see them “dive-bombing” the insects that annoy us.
 Did you know a single bat can eat up to 1,200 mosquito-sized insects every hour?
 That’s anywhere from 6,000 to 8,000 insects per night.
 However, nobody wants their house, especially in their attic, to serve as a roosting site for bats.